 According to research conducted in 2006 by the Insurance Information Institute’s Insurance Research Council, “96 percent of homeowners had homeowners insurance while 43 percent of renters had renters insurance.”
-Although this is the time of year when you may be thinking about your loved ones and what you’ll give them during the holidays, if you rent or are considering renting a home, it’s time to give yourself the gift of renters insurance.
+Although this is the time of year when you may be thinking about what gifts to get your loved ones, if you rent or are considering renting a home, it’s time to give yourself the gift of renters insurance.
+It’s one of the most important pieces of credit counseling advice we give to consumers here at ACCC.

-Part of my job here at ACCC is to monitor phone calls for quality assurance.
+Part of my job here is to monitor phone calls for quality assurance.
 Oftentimes I hear clients say they rent their home, but do not have renters insurance.

 Renters insurance protects your personal property from certain types of loss.
+This is important for preventing debt.
 It also provides you with liability protection in the event you injure others or damage others’ property.
 The structure of the building where you rent is covered by the landlord’s insurance policy, but not your personal property.
 It also does not protect you in the event a guest in your home is injured and sues you for liability.

 1) Protects your personal property from weather-related incidents: